AndreasKim/SharpLibrary/docs/DDDLibrary_LanguageExt.md

                                select p.HoldBook(b);
 ```

 With the help of `from` the value of e.g. `patron` will now be unwrapped.
-If the result is None, it will shortcut the result of the whole call to None.
+If the result is `None`, it will shortcut the result of the whole call to `None`.
 The result of the whole call will again be an Option<T>.

 Finally, I need to unwrap the result to map it on my response: